madushan1000/flrh/README.md

 [<img src="icon-192.png" alt="FLRH">](javascript:%28function%28%29{window.FLRHrootURL='https://madushan.caas.lk/flrh';document.getElementsByTagName%28'body'%29[0].appendChild%28document.createElement%28'script'%29%29.setAttribute%28'src',window.FLRHrootURL+'/bookmarklet.js'%29}%29%28%29;)

-Then, when you're on a website you want to run the web reader, just click on the bookmark.
-And once the overlay is loaded, select the language you want to translate to/from and then click on the words you want to translate.
-You can also select the words you want to translate and FLRH will batch translate them.
+Then, go to the website you want to translate and click on the bookmarklet.
+Wait until the FLRH overlay is loaded.
+Select the language you want to translate to/from in the overlay.
+And to translate,

+* Click on a word to translate it.
+* Click on it again to delete the translation.
+* Select multiple words or sentences to translate them all together.
+* Middle-click on a sentence to delete the whole translation.

+Here is a short screencast showing the operation.
+Pay attention to the mouse icon on the top right.
+<video src="screencast.mp4"> </video>

 Translations are not perfect, but usually good enough to start learning.
-Note that FLRH is not intended as a full page translator.
-For that use a web extension like TWP.

 ## Non Goals.
 * FLRH is just a simple web reader.
 I don't plan to add any advanced features.
 * It will not define words/give context, use a dictionary extension.
 * It will not create flashcards/save articles for later viewing or save progress in other ways.
+* FLRH is not intended as a full page translator.
+Use an extension like TWP.

 ## How does it work?
 All the translations happen locally on your browser.
 FLRH uses [bergamot-translator](https://github.com/browsermt/bergamot-translator) WASM build, and machine learning models trained by mozilla [firefox-translations-models](https://github.com/mozilla/firefox-translations-models/).
 When you trigger the bookmarklet, it'll download and usually cache all the files needed for translations locally(~5Mb for the translator + ~20Mb for each language you want to use).